CluedIn-io/CluedIn.Enricher.CVR/README.md

 ## Overview

-This repository contains the code and associated tests for enriching Danish Companies of Entities and Clues that have set a value for the Organization.Codes.CVR core vocabulary.
+This repository contains the code and associated tests for enriching Danish Companies of Entities and Clues.
+The enricher creates searches for `Organization` entity properties which fulfill the following:

++ Its vocabulary is mapped to the `CluedInOrganization.CodesCVR` core vocabulary.
++ Its vocabulary is mapped to the `CluedInOrganization.OrganizationName` and another property mapped to `CluedInOrganization.AddressCountryCode` core vocabulary is either `"dk"`, `"danmark"` or `"denmark"`.

 ## Usage